Samael1254/miniRT/README.md

 #### User Interaction

-- The user can move and rotate the camera around in real time to get different views of the scene (see keybindings below)
+- The user can move and rotate the camera around in real time to get different views of the scene (see keybindings below).
-- Modifiable camera parameters (field of view, movement and rotation speed)
+- Modifiable camera parameters (field of view, movement and rotation speed).
-- A FPS counter can be displayed, as well as help for the different keybindings (also listed below)
+- A FPS counter can be displayed, as well as help for the different keybindings (also listed below).
+- You can save the image currently displayed on the screen by pressing `Space`.
+The image will be saved as a .bmp file in the _screenshots_ directory.

 #### Configuration